Diwansu/Library_Management/README.md

 # Library Management System

 ## 📌 Overview
 The **Library Management System** is a full-stack application designed to manage library operations such as member registration, book issuance, and return tracking.
-The backend is built using **Node.js, Express, Sequelize ORM, and PostgreSQL (Supabase)**, while the frontend leverages **React with ShadCN UI** for a seamless user experience.
+The backend is built using **Node.js, Express, Sequelize ORM, and PostgreSQL (Supabase)**, while the frontend leverages **React ** for a seamless user experience.

 ## 🚀 Features
 - 📚 **Book Management**: Add, update, delete, and list books.